 Jerry lives in a rent controlled apartment building.

 Jerry's status as a comedian seems to change, but it can be justified in that during the bits where he actually is performing at the beginning, it always seems to be at the same comedy club.
 Perhaps he's just a regular there and performs sporadically.

 Episodes have been known to show him returning from gigs or referencing them.
 It's possible he makes enough money from these jobs to support himself as he does not seem to have any distinct expenses.

 George ends up being the most justified.
 He's lazy and only ever motivated when it comes to finding ways to avoid work.
 He is unemployed at different points and lives with his parents for a long stretch.

 Literally true for the Fraggles of Fraggle Rock — one first-season episode is actually called "The Thirty-Minute Work Week".

 Absolutely Fabulous - Patsy got her job as the editor of a fashion magazine by sleeping with the publisher, and the position requires so little of her that she only shows up there a couple of times a year, and even then only to claim free clothes and other giveaways.
 It takes the magazine going out of business to dislodge her from it, and she immediately gets another job at a high fashion store which requires even less work on her part, as it actively discourages customers.
 Eddie, on the other hand, is often seen at the office, although very rarely doing any actual work while there.

 Jon Stewart and Stephen Colbert have both joked that they only work a half-hour a night for four days a week.
-Of course, it's just a joke because they, along with their teams, research everything.
-It's honestly pretty damn amazing they have free time at all.
+Of course, it's just a joke because they, along with their teams, spend the rest of the work week researching, writing and rehearsing their shows.